Auckland teen Grace Hill died along with boyfriend's parents in horror Hamilton crash

 It remains unclear exactly what happened, but somehow their vehicle and a Toyota Prado - seen being driven at speed just prior to the smash - collided.

-Both Mitchell and the driver of that vehicle survived and are currently recovering well in a ward in Waikato Hospital.
+Both Mitchell and the driver of that vehicle survived and are recovering from moderate injuries in a ward in Waikato Hospital.
+Police this afternoon confirmed no charges have yet been laid but believe the Toyota had driven down from Auckland earlier that night.

 Mitchell's parents, Jeremy and Tania, did not survive.